 Emus are unusual birds.
 They don’t tweet: they grunt.
-They don’t fly: they walk, and run as fast as 50kph.
-Emus belong to a group of flightless birds called ratites.
-The oldest form of birds, the group includes Cassowaries, Ostriches and Rheas.
+They don’t fly: they walk and run as fast as 50kph!
+They belong to a group of flightless birds called ratites.
+The oldest form of birds, this group includes Cassowaries, Ostriches and Rheas.

 Emus are the second largest bird in the world, after Ostriches, standing up to 190cm tall and weighing 55kg.
 They have shaggy grey-brown to black plumage.
 The bare skin around their face and neck is a striking blue-black colour.
 Emu chicks are grey with black or brown stripes, helping them camouflage from predators.

 Their vestigial ‘winglets’, hidden under shaggy plumage, are only 20cm long.
 They may be flightless, but by golly they can run!
 With their powerful legs, emus can reach speeds of 50kph with a running stride of 3m.
 Little wonder their Latin genus name 'Dromaius' is taken from the Greek word for ‘racer’.

 Emus feature prominently in Aboriginal stories and culture.
 They're the inspiration behind dances, the subject of astrological mythology (the emu constellation) and other creation stories.

 As well as being an important food source their fat is used for oil, their bones for knives, tendons for string, and feathers for ceremonial adornments.
 However, the word ‘Emu’ is not an Indigenous name – it derives from the Arabic or Portuguese word for ‘large bird’.

 Emus are only found in Australia.
 They’re highly nomadic and their range covers most of the mainland.
 Emus were once found in Tasmania, but were exterminated by early Europeans.
 The two dwarf species that inhabited Kangaroo Island and King Island are now also extinct.